Updated: December 17, 2024

 For property owners looking to put their property up for long-term rentals, you can rent out your property with standard lease agreements, and an AL License is not required.
 Long-term rentals in Portugal offer a stable income stream, spanning a minimum of 12 months and attracting digital nomads, students, and professionals.

-Extended stays typically result in fewer damages and lower maintenance costs but yield lower returns compared to short-term rentals.
+Extended stays typically result in fewer damages to your property and lower maintenance costs but yield lower returns compared to short-term rentals.
 We recommend working with a real estate lawyer who can assist with legalities like drawing up rental contracts and ensuring that you are up to speed with any changes to legislation.

 Capital Gains Tax on Property in Portugal